 We stayed at the King Arthur Suite and I must say, it gave my 3 knights all the medieval feels they were craving for.
 It occupies one whole tower with 2 rooms, custom-built king-sized bed, sofa, and a mural depicting scenes from the legend of King Arthur.
 An outdoor balcony overlooking the formal garden complements the medieval ambiance.
 The sitting area has a game table, a sleeper sofa, and best of all, Excalibur, King Arthur’s legendary sword!
 What a treat!

-My husband signed up my sons for Murder Mystery Weekend.
+My husband signed up my kids up for Murder Mystery Weekend.
 It is an event not like any other murder mysteries out there.
 Of course, there is always the staple in all murder mysteries: searching for clues, solving puzzles, avoiding killers and monsters, and all that you need to do to solve the mystery plaguing the castle.
 What makes it totally out of this world is that it takes place in one whole weekend!

 Accompanying Southern Tier’s line are smoked chicken wings with buffalo sauce, toasted almonds cranberries and goat cheese romaine salad with raspberry vinaigrette, braised short ribs with mashed redskins, and warm apple crisp with fresh whipped cream.
 Everything was delicious!

 Taking advantage of the season, we visited a few sites Hocking Hills is famous for.
 Nearest to Ravenwood Castle was the Equestrian Ridge Farm, where we spent a lovely time horseback-riding.
 Even though all of us were beginners, everyone was so kind and accommodating.
 We enjoyed every minute of it.